mauro1855/alfresco-mvc/README.md

 - include a deployable alfresco project (alfresco-mvc-samples-bom/alfresco-5.2.e).
 You need to configure the database and alf_data
 - an AMP artifact can be build from the source code (mvn clean package).
 You will find it under alfresco-mvc-dist/target.
 However, it is better to include the dependencies in your build

 Personally I do not like webscripts because of the boilerplate code that comes with them (XML, FTL, Java/Javascript).
 Also I am not a big fan of javascript on the server side as in a medium sized application that becomes unmaintainable.
-That is why I wrote Alfresco @MVC.
+That is why I wrote Alfresco-MVC.

-Alfresco @MVC consist of several libraries, REST, AOP, QueryTemplate, Spring-DATA.
+Alfresco-MVC consist of several libraries, REST, AOP, QueryTemplate, Spring-DATA.
 REST and AOP have no third party dependencies, where QueryTemplate and Spring-DATA do have.

 Alfresco-MVC DATA
 ===